Production function estimation using subjective expectations data: Supplementary Data and Results

 In this case, construction of the argument of the non-linear function NPR uses to control for $\omega$ requires data on $\mathbb{E}[l^2_{it+1}|\Omega_{it}]$.
 We calculate this as

-where $\mu_l$ and $\sigma_l$ are the mean and variance of the lognormal distributions we fit to firms' subjective expectations of year-ahead labor.
+where $\mu_l$ and $\sigma_l^2$ are the mean and variance of the lognormal distributions we fit to firms' subjective expectations of year-ahead labor.
 Our assumptions on capital mean $k_{it+1}\in \Omega_{it}$, and hence the other additional terms in the control function are straightforward to obtain as $k^2_{it+1}$ and $k_{it+1}\mathbb{E}[l_{it+1}|\Omega_{it}]$.

 Tables \ref{tab:backfit_results_tl_electronics}-\ref{tab:backfit_results_tl_foodbev_serv} contain translog parameter estimates obtained via NPR, ACF and various OLS estimators.
 The $\bar{l}$ and $\bar{k}$ rows contain the estimation sample means of $l$ and $k$ respectively, which are used to calculate the mean partial derivatives given in the $ \frac{\partial y}{\partial l} $ and $ \frac{\partial y}{\partial k} $ rows.
 The `Cobb-Douglas Wald' row gives the Wald statistic of a test that the non-Cobb-Douglas parameters $(\beta_{l2},\beta_{k2},\beta_{lk})$ are all equal to zero and Row `Cobb-Douglas P-Value' gives the corresponding p-value.
-These rows show the NPR estimates fail to reject Cobb-Douglas technology in the electronics industries.
-Although Cobb-Douglas technology is rejected by NPR in the retail industry, the mean partial derivatives of 0.91 with respect to labor is within the 95\% confidence interval of the NPR Cobb-Douglas estimate of $\beta_l$ (0.80 with standard error 0.11), while the mean partial derivative with respect to capital is identical to the NPR Cobb-Douglas estimate of $\beta_k$ (see Table \ref{tab:backfit_results_summary}).
-We therefore focus on the Cobb-Douglas results in our main analysis.
+These rows show the NPR estimates fail to reject Cobb-Douglas technology in the retail and restaurants industries, whereas Cobb-Douglas technology is rejected by NPR in the electronics industry.